neuro-elab/automatic-spike-detector/docs/source/usage/index.rst

     # Define the file path
     file: str  = "/home/User/intracranial_EEG_recording.h5"

-    # Define the sparseness parameter if NMF should run with sparseness constraints, a value in the range [0, 1]
+    # Define the sparseness parameter in [0, 1] if NMF should run with sparseness constraints
     # Note that running NMF with sparseness constraints typically increases running time
     sparseness: float = 0.25